Shanu1515/Travel-buddy/README.md

 **Step 1:**

-Download or clone this repo by using the link below:
+Firstly,download or clone this repo by using the link below:

 ```
 https://github.com/Shanu1515/Travel-buddy.git